Hwang Sok-yong

 Discover all the news!

-Responsible: Gatamaula.
-Finality: Donate responses to the queries.
-Legitimacy: Consent of interest.
-Detinataris: No data will be transferred to third parties, except under legal obligation.
-Rights: You have the right to access, rectify and delete data, herewith other rights, as explained to the additional information.
-Additional information: You can consult additional and detailed information on Personal Data Protection at
+Data Controller: Gata Maula.
+Purpose: to respond to inquiries.
+Legal Basis: consent of the data subject.
+Recipients: data will not be transferred to third parties, except where legally required.
+Rights: you have the right to access, rectify, and erase your data, as well as other rights, as explained in the additional information.
+Additional Information: you can consult the additional and detailed information on Personal Data Protection at